 A full length garment with mid-shoulder, elbow-length or long sleeves.
 Kaftan dresses are usually brightly coloured and resemble a waist-length or ankle-length tunic.

-So versatile that you can wear them for a day at the beach, or an evening party when dressed up with a gold belt and pair of heels.
+So versatile that you can wear them for a day at the beach, or an evening party when dressed up with a pair of heels.

 A type of dress that is long, usually floor-length, and made with soft, free-flowing fabric.
 These dresses come in a wide variety of designs, from prints to solid colours.

 Shorter than Cocktail length, it falls mid-thigh or above.